samwendo/Gallery/README.md

 #### This is an online gallery where one can post pictures and people can view them online, read about their details and copy the link to share with others

 #### By **sam wendo**

+## Description
+This is an online gallery where one can post pictures and people can view them online, read about their details and copy the link to share with others